LiquidRazor/ListDisplay/docs/api/list-display.listconfig.selectionmode.md

 ## ListConfig.selectionMode property

-Selection mode for the list.
+Selection mode that determines how rows can be selected in the list.

 **Signature:**

 ```typescript
 selectionMode?: SelectionMode;
 ```

+## Remarks

+Controls whether users can select no rows, a single row, or multiple rows.
+This affects the rendering of selection UI elements like checkboxes or radio buttons.